tock/book/src/course/thread-net/comms-app.md

 # Wireless Networking

+We have created a device cable of sensing temperature, accepting user input, and displaying data.
+We now set out to utilize Tock's network capabilities to connect our temperature controller to a central node.

 ## Background

-### IEEE 802154
+### IEEE 802.15.4

-At this stage, we have created a device cable of sensing temperature, accepting user input, and displaying data.
-We now set out to utilize Tock's network capabilities to connect our temperature controller to a central node.

 To facilitate wireless communication, Tock provides an IEEE 802.15.4 network stack.
 IEEE 802.15.4 (hence forth abbreviated 15.4) is a physical (PHY) and